FREE Amazing Pantry Staples List Printable To Download Today!

 Meal planning is a whole lot more than just writing a list of things you’d like to eat each week.
 With a few carefully honed tips, we will discuss how to get organised step by step and get healthy meals planned and cooked, with minimal effort.

-Shopping for basic pantry supplies.
+Stocking up on basic pantry supplies.

 Basic grocery list for pantry staples.

 Of course, it isn’t as simple as just popping out and doing the weekly shop, bringing it home and putting it away!
 That would be too easy! that way also leads to overspending on

-Six steps to follow before buying pantry supplies.
+5 steps to follow before buying pantry supplies.

 - Schedule the same day each week to do your weekly shopping; we will discuss why later on in the post.

-- Write down a quick list of the meals you’re going to be eating over the next week don’t worry too much about getting it perfect I’ll be showing you how to do that in depth in my next meal planning post by clicking the button below!
+- Write down a quick list of the meals you’re going to be eating over the next week, don’t worry too much about getting it perfect, you can read my meal planning post by clicking the button below!
 Jot down all the ingredients you’ll need for your

-Organising your kitchen pantry items.
+6 steps to organising your kitchen pantry items.

 - Stack your fridge and cupboards as you would if you were stacking a supermarket shelf.
 All the longer-dated stuff goes at the back!

-- If you spot something in the cupboard you never use, bin it, declutter as you go!
+- If you spot something in the cupboard you never use bin it, declutter as you go!

 - Chop carrots, onions, cauliflower, celery, cucumber before putting in the fridge, this makes it easy to grab throughout the week for meals and snacks, and it also reduces waste.
 Store in an airtight container.

 - Grate a large portion of cheese and store in an airtight container for quick grab sandwich fillers, salads and meal toppers. we use a lot of cheese in our house so I grate the whole block before I put it away.
 I also grate feta cheese for salads and to stir into pasta!

 - Slice tomatoes for salads, sandwiches, and sauces for throughout the week. for more information on how to do some basic meal prep click the button below!

 Shopping to a schedule using a basic grocery list.

-If you shop on the same day each week with a grocery items list, enables you to
+If you shop on the same day each week with a grocery items list, enables you to:

-Pin for later
+Pin it for later